alexnathanson/solar-protocol/installation.md

 * open the root crontab `sudo crontab -e` and add this line to the bottom to restart the server at midnight:
 	* reboot daily `@midnight sudo reboot`

+#### Automation Troubleshooting

+* Confirm that "Wait for Network at Boot" option is enable.
+This ensures that the necessary network requirements are in place before Solar Protocol runs.
+* Confirm
+* If the backend python scripts wont run from rc.local, you may need to add a delay.
+This alternative runner
+	* open rc.local `sudo nano /etc/rc.local`
+		* add this line above "exit 0" `sudo -H -u pi sh /home/pi/solar-protocol/backend/alt-runner.sh > /home/pi/solar-protocol/backend/runner.log 2>&1 &`

 ### General Troubleshooting
 * Run `python3 /home/pi/solar-protocol/charge-controller/test.py` to test the connection between Pi and charge controller
 * Run `ps -aux` to list running processes